aaroncar206/Greedy-Robot-Program/README.txt

 ------
 Author: Aaron Carbonell

-Program description: Program  used recursion to determines all unique shortest possible paths from the robot to the treasure with the following condition: the robot may never move in the same direction more than MaxDistance times in a row.
+Program description: Program  uses recursion to determine all unique shortest possible paths from the robot to the treasure with the following condition: the robot may never move in the same direction more than MaxDistance times in a row.